molgenis/molgenis-frontend/README.md

 ### Preview frontend with alternative backend using CI rancher cluster

-You can link the generated PR preview to a alternative backend service
+You can link the generated PR preview to an alternative backend preview
 - Login to rancher ( or use cli).
 - Find the preview config ( Menu item 'config-maps', use search to find the preview version you are looking for).
 - Edit the ...-config file, change the 'proxy_pass' location to use the alternative backend service ( save after edit).